Book

 Compared with a healthy liver (top), a fatty liver (bottom) appears bigger and discolored.
 Tissue samples show extra fat in nonalcoholic fatty liver disease, while inflammation and advanced scarring are seen in nonalcoholic steatohepatitis.

-NAFLD is becoming more common, especially in Middle Eastern and Western nations as the number of people with obesity rises.
+MASLD is becoming more common, especially in Middle Eastern and Western nations, as the number of people with obesity rises.
 It is the most common form of liver disease in the world.
-NAFLD ranges in severity from hepatic steatosis, called fatty liver, to a more severe form of disease called nonalcoholic steatohepatitis (NASH).
+MASLD ranges in severity from hepatic steatosis — sometimes called diffuse hepatic steatosis, or formerly fatty liver infiltration or simply fatty liver — to a more severe form of disease called metabolic dysfunction-associated steatohepatitis (MASH), formerly called nonalcoholic steatohepatitis (NASH).

-NASH causes the liver to swell and become damaged due to the fat deposits in the liver.
-NASH may get worse and may lead to serious liver scarring, called cirrhosis, and even liver cancer.
+MASH causes the liver to swell or enlarge.
+This is known as hepatomegaly.
+MASH also causes fat deposits in the liver, which causes liver damage.
+MASH may get worse and may lead to serious liver scarring, called cirrhosis, or even liver cancer.
 This damage is like the damage caused by heavy alcohol use.

 Symptoms

-NAFLD often has no symptoms.
-When it does, they may include:
+MASLD often has no symptoms.
+When it does, they include:

 • Pain or discomfort in the upper right belly area.

-Possible symptoms of NASH and cirrhosis, or severe scarring, include:
+Possible symptoms of MASH and cirrhosis, which is severe scarring, include:

 • Itchy skin.